drafter-edu/drafter/docsrc/students/deployment.rst

 Make sure that you submit the **deployed URL** of your website, which will look something like this: ``https://ud-s24-cs1.github.io/cs1-website-username/``.

 .. warning::
     Do not the submit the deployed URL with the ``docs/`` extension or the link to the GitHub repository (e.g., ``https://github.com/ud-s24-cs1/cs1-website-username``).
-Submitting the wrong link will potentially earn you zero points.
+Also do not submit the original `https://localhost:8080` link; that URL only works on your computer while the program is running locally, so it will not work on other peoples' machine.
+Test the link after you submit, from another device.
+Submitting the wrong link will potentially earn you zero points!

 .. _appendix_upload_files: